What is Azure AD Connect cloud sync?

 - Multiple provisioning agents can be used to simplify high availability deployments, particularly critical for organizations relying upon password hash synchronization from AD to Azure AD.

-- Support for large groups with up to 50K members.
-It is recommended to use only the OU scoping filter when synchronizing large groups.
+- Support for large groups with up to 50,000 members.
+It's recommended to use only the OU scoping filter when synchronizing large groups.